 Understanding types of Power of Attorney Documents in Georgia

 Power of attorney documents are designed to bring peace of mind to individuals who are beginning to consider what will happen to them if they are no longer able to care for themselves.
-If you become incapacitated through illness, injury, or aging, you can appoint another person to handle your finances throuh a financial power of attorney georgia.
-The person you appoint can act on your behalf financially; this is helpful even during a temporary incapacity when you cannot sign a check and someone needs to pay the monthly bills, for example.
+If you become incapacitated through illness, injury, or aging, you can appoint another person to handle your finances through a financial power of attorney Georgia.
+The GA POA (Power of Attorney) you appoint can act on your behalf financially; this is helpful even during a temporary incapacity when you cannot sign a check and someone needs to pay the monthly bills, for example.